 Cages & Enclosures

-We use Breeder Bins (that we made custom ourselves) for Maternity Wards, but do not recommend bin cages for long-term housing.
+We use Breeder Bins (that we made custom ourselves) for Maternity Wards, but these are not suitable for long-term housing.

 The only downside of the Critter Nation are the shallow pans that come standard with it.
 For whatever reason, since we purchased our first in the early 2000's, the pan has never been upgraded by Midwest.